Compare travel insurance for pre existing medical conditions

 For peace of mind though, it's important to know you are fully covered so that, if you were to need to make a claim under the medical condition part of your policy, you know it will be covered.
 As medical bills and repatriation costs can run up very quickly running a risk in this area is definitely not worth it.

-When you carry out a search for travel insurance which covers your pre-existing medical conditions you will almost certainly be asked questions about your condition.
+When you carry out a search for travel insurance which covers your pre-existing medical condition you will almost certainly be asked questions about your condition.

 However we do know insurers who are willing to quote for any condition, any age, any length of stay and any destination.
-So, if you do get stuck, please do give us a call on 0800 520 0699 (01183 218197 from a mobile or overseas).
+So, if you do get stuck, please give us a call on 0118 321 8197.

 If you don't declare your medical condition you could find you have problems when it comes to a claim.
 When an insurer reviews any claim they are entitled to ask for a report from your doctor, and, if they think a claim may be down to a pre-existing condition, they are likely to check that you have fully declared the position.
 It is, therefore, always important to declare it.